dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  When you have got an elephant by the hind legs and he is trying to run away, it's best to let him run.
+  We think the Mac will sell zillions, but we didn't build the Mac for anybody else.
+We built it for ourselves.
+We were the group of people who were going to judge whether it was great or not.
+We weren't going to go out and do market research.
+We just wanted to build the best thing we could build.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1083 days)
+## 🌟 Experiences (1084 days)

 ### 🧮 Programming languages